ryounus-io/site/content/blog/staying-sane-in-quarantine/index.md

 ### Preface

 I've been taking a bit of a hiatus the past month or so, and have not been blogging as much as I wanted to.
-This break was due to the current COVID situation and also it being Ramadan last month, I was occupied with fasting and spending a lot of my time focusing on my spirituality.
+This break was due to the current `COVID-19` situation and also it being Ramadan last month, I was occupied with fasting and spending a lot of my time focusing on my spirituality.

 A blog post is long awaited and I believe the topic I chose is quite timely and suitable for the current circumstances we are in.
 Unless you haven been living under a rock, you will know the tough and unprecedented times we are going through, I will try and outline what I've been doing to stay somewhat sane 🤪